wesbos/beginner-javascript-notes/notes/Module 9꞉ Gettin' Loopy.md

 ![](@attachment/Clipboard_2020-04-15-07-43-24.png) 2:36

-In the image above, the language is not javascript but it doesn't matter because each language has some for of those three.
+In the image above, the language is not javascript but it doesn't matter because each language has some version of map, filter and reduce.

-So in the image above, in the map, it takes in raw materials of cow, potato, chicken and corn and that returns the cooked materials via the cook function.
+The `map` function in the image above takes in raw materials of cow, potato, chicken and corn and that returns the cooked materials via the cook function.

 The filter will return to you a subset of the original array of what is vegetarian.